Chart Color Schemes

 The educational profile of Charmhaven exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 10.6%, significantly lower than Greater Sydney's average of 38.0%.
-This indicates a need for targeted educational initiatives.
 Bachelor degrees are the most common at 7.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (8.4%) and certificates (35.3%).
+Vocational credentials are prevalent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (8.4%) and certificates (35.3%).
+Educational participation is high, with 25.5% currently enrolled in formal education: 8.4% in primary, 7.3% in secondary, and 3.3% in tertiary education.

-Educational participation is high at 25.5%, with 8.4% in primary education, 7.3% in secondary education, and 3.3% pursuing tertiary education.
+Educational participation is notably high, with 25.5% of residents currently enrolled in formal education.
+This includes 8.4% in primary education, 7.3% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education